 These were dangerous times along the Santa Fe Trail as the area Indians were upset with the increasing number of people along the trail.
 Though the Indian Trade and Intercourse Act of 1834 recognized the area between the Missouri River and the Rocky Mountains as permanent Indian country, the act was not being respected as traders and travelers disrupted their way of life, destroyed their game, and infringed upon their lands.
 As a result, a number of attacks were made upon Santa Fe Trail travelers.

 On April 18, 1850, Frank Hendrickson, James Clay, and Thomas E. Branton left Fort Leavenworth, Kansas carrying mail bound for Santa Fe.
 At the time of their departure, they carried no passengers.
-About a week into their journey, the three-man party overtook a wagon caravan in central Kansas and were joined by Thomas W. Flournoy and Moses Goldstein.
+About a week into their journey, the three-man party overtook a wagon caravan in central Kansas and was joined by Thomas W. Flournoy and Moses Goldstein.
 A few days later they came upon an eastbound ox train.
 Five members of that group decided they wanted to turn around and go back to Santa Fe.
 Benjamin Shaw, John Duffy, John Freeman, John Williams, and a German teamster then joined with the others of the mail express.